MulagapatiPadmavathi/Resume-Classification-SQL/README.md

   - `Companies_Worked`: Previous companies
   - `Years_of_Experience`: Total years of experience

-🗄  Database Schema: The extracted resume details are stored in a structured MySQL database with the following schema:
+🗄  Database Schema: The extracted resume details are stored in a structured MySQL database with the following schema

 🔍 SQL Queries & Outputs: We performed multiple SQL queries to analyze and classify resumes.
 The results are stored in CSV files.

 📢 Acknowledgments